#Metaverse – a critical insight for tech investors | Opinion | #News

 So how to invest?

 Although Lemey says this question is by no means exhaustive, there are some areas that could be of interest to investors: First and foremost, given the potential “first mover” advantages, are the existing Metaverse platforms: the only real, publicly traded “pure player” here is Roblox, as the fund manager goes on to say, “There are on average about 50 million daily users who spend billions of hours on the platform.
-Nike, Disney, Gucci and many others are already involved in sponsorship programs on the platform, and the CEO is known to have stated that in three to five years, all brands will have their Roblox .”
+Nike, Disney, Gucci and many others are already involved in sponsorship programs on the platform, and the CEO is known to have stated that in three to five years, all brands will have their Roblox strategy.”

 Facebook appears to have recently launched Horizon Worlds, a similar world where you can now create your own floating avatar.
 Lemey asks, “The beginning of Facebook’s metaverse?”
 Then, he says, there’s Fortnite, developed by privately held Epic Games, in which Tencent in turn has a large stake.
 In Asia, there is the South Korean company Naver, which has an existing metaverse platform, Zepeto, that offers only virtual experiences.
 However, a new hybrid called Arcverse is also being developed right now, according to the expert, which will combine digital and real worlds.
 Also in Asia, NetEase, as one of the largest gaming providers in the world, cannot of course lag behind here and will release its own user-generated game creation system.
 This works like Roblox, but is focused on adults.
 The challenge with Roblox is that a large part of its user base consists of under 13-year-olds.